A Survey of Reinforcement Learning For Economics: A Brief History of Reinforcement Learning

 \subsection{Board Games}

 Chess and checkers are sequential decision problems.
 The board position is a state $s \in \mathcal{S}$, a legal move is an action $a \in \mathcal{A}(s)$, and the resulting position is a successor state $s' = T(s,a)$ determined by the rules of the game.
 The game outcome provides a terminal reward $r \in \{+1, 0, -1\}$ for win, draw, or loss.
 An evaluation function $f(P)$ that scores a position corresponds to a value function $V(s)$ estimating expected outcome.
 These games are deterministic (no chance moves in chess), fully observable (both players see the entire board), and zero-sum (one player's gain is the other's loss).
-The adversarial structure introduces a second player whose actions $a'$ must be anticipated.
+Being adversarial, the game adds a second player whose actions $a'$ must be anticipated.

 \citet{Shannon1950} posed the fundamental question: can we program a general-purpose computer to play chess, and if so, what principles should guide the design?
 The challenge is computational.
 A chess game averages 40 moves per player with roughly 30 legal moves available at each position.
 Shannon estimated that exhaustive search through all possible games would require examining approximately $30^{80} \approx 10^{120}$ positions, a number exceeding the atoms in the observable universe.
 This is the curse of dimensionality applied to games, where state space size grows exponentially with the number of sequential decisions.
 Shannon calculated that brute-force enumeration would require $10^{90}$ years at any foreseeable computing speed.
 The curse intensifies with game complexity.
 Chess has approximately $10^{47}$ legal positions, shogi $10^{71}$, and Go $10^{171}$.\footnote{State space estimates from \citet{Igami2020}.}